All $2$-transitive groups have the EKR-module property: Inner Distributions

-We can get more information about the structure of maximum cocliques using Theorem~\ref{thm:main} by considering the \textsl{conjugacy class scheme} on the group $G$.
+To do this, we will consider the {\it conjugacy class scheme} on the group $G$.
 This is the association scheme that has the elements of $G$ as its vertices and one class for each conjugacy class of $G$.
 Two elements $g,h \in G$ are adjacent in a class if $hg^{-1}$ is in the corresponding conjugacy class.
-The matrices in this association scheme are indexed by the conjugacy classes (these are denoted by $A_c$), and the idempotents are indexed by the irreducible representations of $G$ (these are denoted by $E_\phi$).
+The matrices in this association scheme are indexed by the conjugacy classes, and denoted by $A_c$.
+The idempotents are indexed by the irreducible representations of $G$, and denoted by $E_\phi$.

 Let $S$ be any maximum intersecting set in $G$.
 Let $v_S$ denote the characteristic vector of $S$.
-Then the \textsl{inner distribution} of $S$ is the sequence
+Then the {\it inner distribution} of $S$ is the sequence

 taken over the conjugacy classes $c$ of $G$.
 This gives a count of how many pairs of elements in $S$ are $i$-related in the association scheme.
-The \textsl{dual distribution} is defined to be the sequence
+The {\it dual distribution} is defined to be the sequence

 taken over the irreducible representations $\phi$ of $G$.

 Lemma~\ref{lem:module} implies for any maximum intersecting set $S$ in $G$ that $v_S^T E_{\phi} v_S=0$, unless $\phi = 1_G$ or $\phi = \psi_G$.
 From the comments following Lemma~\ref{lem:module}, we have